Scanning, OCR and PDF

 OCR using Tesseract and imagemagick

-Tesseract best works with greyscale images whit low background noise and high contrast.
-Getting a scan closer to that can be done using imagemagick using its builtin contrast filter and the level clipping tool.
+It best works with greyscale images with low background noise and high contrast.
+Getting a scan closer to that can be done using unpaper or - for scans of known quality - imagemagick using its builtin contrast filter and the level clipping, which is faster than any fully automatic tool.

 A function that can be used to OCR a given prerotated image that does some preprocessing with imagemagick to improve noise (the -level option) and contrast for scans, the output is the OCR as plaintext to stdout.